n8n-io/n8n-docs/docs/doc2/doc2-with-infor/configuring-sso-in-cloud.md

 b) Go to SETTINGS (on top bar) and choose "SSO Settings" down at the bottom of the list.

-Here you will find all the information you need for the following steps
+Here you will find all the information you need for the following steps.

 c) Download the certificate